 Again, there are a few rumors to address with this one.
 This includes: “solar panels don’t work in the winter” and “solar panels won’t work on a cloudy day“.

 You might be surprised to know that solar panels actually do work on cloudy days, as well as in the winter.
 In fact, solar panels work better in cooler temperatures than in hotter temperatures, so as long as the panels can capture some sunlight (even through clouds!), they’ll be generating power for your home.
 The efficiency for your particular solar panels may be reduced during cloudy days, but you might not even see a difference, depending on how much energy your home uses during the day.
 To accurately predict this, it’s best to consult with a professional to consider all the factors including weather patterns for your particular area.
 Another important thing to consider is the brand of solar panels you’re purchasing.
 High quality solar panels are made for high efficiency in all weather and are made to withstand the elements.
-For example, we use LG solar panels which can handle around 113 pounds per square foot of snow and boast a high efficiency for solar power production.

 This also means that solar does work in all climates, but it depends on what your home energy needs and goals are.Free Solar Quote